Documents Required for Dominican Birth Transcription

 Can you obtain missing Dominican records for me?

 Yes.
 We routinely retrieve Dominican birth, marriage, divorce, and death certificates and can search historical archives when required.
+We can also help your Dominican parent obtain their own birth certificate if they need it to get a new cédula.
 We'll confirm feasibility and quote any retrieval costs in advance.

 What documents are required if I wish to get dual nationality for my young child?

-4. Copy of the foreign passport or valid foreign ID of the child, which will be required once the child is over 15 years old.
+1) Original apostilled birth certificate.
+2) Spanish translation with the corresponding legalization.
+3) Parents' documents: clear photos of both sides of Dominican cédula (ID card) or copy of Dominican passport, both up to date.
+4) Copy of the foreign passport or valid foreign ID of the child, required once the child is over 15 years old.